-Due to the scale and prestige of these awards, significant collaboration and leverage (cash or in-kind) will be expected from project partners (for example business, public sector, third sector).
-This may include models such as endowing chairs or adding to academic salaries.
+Due to the scale and prestige of these awards, significant collaboration and leverage (cash or in-kind) will be expected from Project Partners (e.g. business, public sector, third sector).
+This may include models such as endowing Chairs or adding to academic salaries.

-It is expected that collaborations will build a mutually beneficial two-way relationship based on expertise, secondments in both directions, products, and infrastructures.
+It is expected that collaborations will build a mutually beneficial two-way relationship based on expertise, secondments in both directions, products and infrastructures.
 However, to ensure the awards are inclusive of a variety of approaches and research fields, no specific leverage expectations are being set for eligibility to this programme.

-It is recognised that the impact of the COVID-19 pandemic may make it more challenging for project partners to be confirmed at the time the proposal is written.
+It is recognised that the impact of the COVID-19 pandemic may make it more challenging for Project Partners to be confirmed at the time the proposal is written.
 Clear plans for engaging with new and existing collaborators over the duration of the fellowship should be detailed in the case for support.

-Responsible innovation
+Responsible Innovation